sanghoon5499/EatGPT/README.md

 # Personal learning + <br />
 # Technology Overview 1: Vector Databases
-This is my first time working with a vector database, so hopefully my explanations are correct, and more importantly, that they make sense to you.
+This is my first time working with a vector database, so hopefully my explanations are correct and that they make sense to you.
 Here we go:

 <b>What’s a vector?</b><br />
 A numerical array of Doubles.
 Used to represent more complex ideas such as words and sentences.
 These vectors are stored in a higher-dimensional space called an “embedding”.<br />